Conditions and benefits

-In addition to providing a range of benefits and programs as conditions of employment for academic and general/professional staff as well as for child care staff, we offer many lifestyle and financial benefits; from essential services (banking, superannuation and health insurance) to nice-to-haves (shopping, travel and entertainment).
+In addition to providing a range of benefits and programs as conditions of employment for staff, we offer lifestyle and financial benefits; essential services (banking, superannuation and health insurance) to nice-to-haves (shopping, travel and entertainment).

 We provide competitive superannuation contributions to our staff of up to 17% via schemes administrated by UniSuper.

 Salary packaging is an option available to all employees of Curtin who have either an ongoing or a fixed term contract.
 Salary packaging allows employees to sacrifice some gross (post-tax) salary in return for services or goods that are charged pre-tax, saving the employee the equivalent tax rate that would be paid on that portion of income.

 - Curtin Academic, Professional and General staff members [.pdf – 4mB]

 - Curtin Sport and Recreation [.pdf – 3mB]

 - Curtin Early Childhood Centre [.pdf – 2mB]

 View our current salary rates for the following types of employment:

 Casual academic staff [.pdf – 124kB]